os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 <!-- , is a subset of mie and mip.
 These two registers have the same layout as in M-Mode.
 In sie and sip, only bits corresponding to interrupts delegated by mideleg can be read and written, and bits corresponding to interrupts not delegated are always 0 -->

 ---
-#### Transfer of control for interrupt/exception handling in M-Mode
+#### Handover control for interrupt/exception handling under M-Mode

-- When an interrupt/exception occurs, processor control **usually** will not be delegated to a lower-level privileged mode
+- When an interrupt/exception occurs, CPU control **usually** will not be delegated to a lower-level privileged mode
    - eg. medeleg[15] will delegate store page fault to S-Mode
    - Exceptions that occur in M-Mode are always handled in M-Mode
    - Exceptions in S-Mode are always handled in M-Mode, or in S-Mode